Timeless advice for the market volatility in 2022

 Should people be concerned about what is happening?

 Whether people should or should not be concerned, the reality is they will be concerned.
 Why?
-Because investing is emotional. .
+Because investing is emotional.
 It’s human nature to be concerned.
 Especially when everywhere you turn, you see the bad news.
-I remember reading the headline “$90 Billion – Gone: TSX plunges 605 points to 2006 levels.”
-How do you think that makes people feel?
-How can you not be concerned?
-Anyone that thinks investing is not emotional is crazy.
+Here’s some recent headlines:

 Should people be doing anything with their money?

-I think everyone has the same three basic options.
-The first is to get out the market and into cash.
-If you are surprised at the volatility and you can’t sleep at night, I think it's time for you to get out but get out permanently.
+- SELL.
+The first is to get out of the market and into cash.
+If you are surprised at the volatility and you can’t sleep at night, it might be time for you to get out but get out permanently.
 I guarantee you this won’t be the last time this happens to the market.
 There’s an old saying that says if it’s too hot in the kitchen, then get out.
-If you are thinking about getting out for a while but plan to get back in when the market starts to improve, I think that is probably the riskiest strategy out there because market timing is a fools game.
-You may be better off to take your loss and go find something else that makes you feel better about your portfolio.
+If you are thinking about getting out for a while but plan to get back in when the market starts to improve, I think that is probably the riskiest strategy out there because market timing is a really tough game to play.
+You may be better off to take your losses and go find something else that makes you feel better about your portfolio.

+- BUY MORE.
+Lastly, market drops can sometimes be the best time to buy.
+Investing in markets is the only business I know where when something goes on sale nobody buys.
 Remember that logic says you should buy low sell high.
 Unfortunately for most, emotion causes people to do the opposite.
 They want to keep their winners and sell their losers (Buy high and sell low).
 I recognize that buying now is probably one of the hardest things to do but if you really think about it, it makes sense.